 Same as for the first passage.

 He tells Wolf that you can steal more expensive things from his house.
 He is our new neighbor three miles away.
-Bishop proves himself very cooperative to Wolf.
-Actually, it is his tactics to save the Christmas gifts from the burglar.
+Bishop proves himself very cooperative with Wolf.
+Actually, it is his tactic to save the Christmas gifts from the burglar.